red-elf/Project/README.md

 ### Example of integration

-The [HelixTrack project](https://github.com/Helix-Track/Core) incorporates the Project [Software-Toolkit](https://github.com/red-elf/Software-Toolkit) module.
+The [helix track project](https://github.com/Helix-Track/Core) incorporates the Project [Software-Toolkit](https://github.com/red-elf/Software-Toolkit) module.
 See the [open](https://github.com/Helix-Track/Core/blob/main/open) script for the reference and follow the implementation.

 ## Features supported